6.2 Administration and governance

 In the context of vocational education (see Eurydice 6 Secondary and Post-Secondary Non-Tertiary Education), representatives of vocational sectors are participating in the creation and renewal of vocational qualifications (CAP, professional baccalaureate, BTS, etc.).

 - Partners in the field of artistic and cultural education

 The Ministry of Education has joined forces with the Ministry of Culture and Communication in order to develop artistic and cultural practice as well as access to cultural structures, facilitate encounters with artists and artworks, and improve teacher training.
-This leads them to lend support to associations and bodies specialising in culture and which develop actions designed for schoolchildren , such as the “Springtime of Poets” (Printemps des poètes), the Avignon Festival and the Jeunesses musicales de France association, which promotes music among the young.
+This leads them to lend support to associations and bodies specialising in culture and which develop actions designed for schoolchildren , such as the “Springtime of Poets” (Printemps des poètes), the Avignon Festival and the Jeunesses musicales de France (musical youth of France) association, which promotes music among the young.

 Such cooperation aims to develop activities complementing artistic and cultural education and takes a variety of forms: classes involved in artistic and cultural projects (PACs - projets artistiques et culturels), film projects, art workshops, artists’ residencies and scientific and technical workshops.

 - Partners in the field of scientific culture

 As regards scientific culture, the Ministry works in close collaboration with such scientific culture institutions as the Académie des Sciences, the Académie des Technologies and the Cité des Sciences et de l’ Industrie.

 - Partners in the field of citizenship education